 Designing an eco-friendly home starts with the materials you use.
 Sustainable materials are growing in popularity in the construction industry.
 There are plenty of options when it comes to sustainable materials, from reclaimed woods to entirely recycled materials.
 There is a common misconception that sustainable materials are too weak for house building.
 But don’t be fooled!
-There are so many homes across the UK which have straw or cod foundations, and are still standing strong.
+There are so many homes across the UK that have straw or cod foundations and are still standing strong.
 Therefore, incorporating sustainable materials into the walls and roof of your new home will lower your home’s carbon footprint.

 Go for green gas and electricity

-Although you can’t switch to a new energy supplier until your first day in your new home, take some time to think about what kind of energy plan you want to sign up to in your new home to be as eco-friendly as possible.
-There are a wide range of green energy tariffs on the market from a number of different suppliers.
+Although you can’t switch to a new energy supplier until your first day in your new home, take some time to think about what kind of energy plan you want to sign up for in your new home to be as eco-friendly as possible.
+There is a wide range of green energy tariffs on the market from a number of different suppliers.
 Opting for one of these will reassure you that your energy comes from renewable energy sources, rather than fossil fuels.

 Focus on insulation

 Having a poorly insulated home is incredibly wasteful.
 We can lose up to 10% of our home’s energy through our windows if they are not well insulated.
 Building your new home with this in mind will make you massive savings in the long run.
-Why bother making sure that you have an efficient and renewable energy plan, if so much of it is being wasted through your windows and doors?
+Why bother making sure that you have an efficient and renewable energy plan if so much of it is being wasted through your windows and doors?

 When it comes to windows, the main indicator of their efficiency is the amount of heat that we lose through them.
 We now have a huge range of materials on offer for our window glass and frames to minimise the amount of heat that we lose through them.
 For example, make sure that your windows are at least double-glazed, and also ensure that you aren’t losing heat through the frame of your windows.
 If there is any space between the glass and your frame, then you are definitely losing a lot of heat and money.